dmitri-blinov/commons-jexl/README.md

 + Passing a function more arguments than is specified in the function declaration now results in error

-+ Hoisted variables are effectively final.
-The reason is hoisted variables are in fact copies of the original variables, so assigning a new value to the hoisted variable does not affect the original one.
++ Captured variables are effectively final.
+The reason is captured variables are in fact copies of the original variables, so assigning a new value to the captured variable does not affect the original one.
 Such behaviour is misleading and thus restricted.

 + Left-hand assignment expression can not use safe access operator `?.`